-A Woman Sued Sephora For Getting Herpes From Lipstick.
+A Woman Sued Sephora for Getting Herpes From Lipstick.
 But Is That Possible?

 The woman has not publicly released details, but Sephora gave The Daily Beast a statement: “While it is our policy not to comment on litigation, the health and safety of our clients is our foremost priority.
 We take product hygiene very seriously and we are dedicated to following best practices in our stores.”

-But one expert on herpes isn't so sure.
-Terri Warren, the founder of Westover Heights Clinic in Portland, OR, and a noted clinician on herpes says that the chances the woman got infected by a lipstick sample are very slim.
+But one expert on herpes isn’t so sure.
+Terri Warren, the founder of Westover Heights Clinic in Portland, Oregon, and a noted clinician on herpes says that the chances the woman got infected by a lipstick sample are very slim.

-"I think while it's remotely possible that this could have happened, it's extremely unlikely," she said.
+“I think while it’s remotely possible that this could have happened, it’s extremely unlikely,” Warren, an adviser with the American Sexual Health Association, said.

 First off, there’s the fact that she got a cold sore.
 While that might be the trademark, telltale sign of herpes, Warren noted that it doesn’t prove the lipstick she tried on at Sephora was directly responsible for her herpes.
 “Just because she got her first cold sore at that time doesn’t mean it’s her first infection,” Warren said.
 According to TMZ, the woman “was diagnosed by medical pros and she claims she never had herpes or cold sores before this Sephora visit.”

-But a first cold sore isn't a sign that the woman wasn't carrying herpes for years, even decades, and did not know about it until something triggered the disease to show.
-That's because she can have Type 1 herpes, which is asymptomatic.
-That means the initial signs of the virus taking residence in your body — swollen lymph nodes, feverishness, and body aches — can be latent for a while before a person realizes they've got herpes.
+But a first cold sore isn’t a sign that the woman wasn’t carrying herpes for years, even decades, and did not know about it until something triggered the disease to show.
+That’s because she can have Type 1 herpes, which is asymptomatic.
+That means the initial signs of the virus taking residence in your body—swollen lymph nodes, feverishness, and body aches—can be latent for a while before a person realizes they’ve got herpes.

 There’s also the fact that she might have had symptoms in the past and simply not noticed them.
 The herpes virus lives in and travels through nerves that branch from the base of the head into the nose, lips, and out to the chin.
 “So it’s very possible that she had a sore in her nose in the past and just did not notice it,” Warren said.